 With 49,000 acres and 32 AOCs, (AOC is short for Appellation d’Origine Contrôlée, and refers to standards set for wines made in France) Saumur is famous for some of the best wines in France; Saumur-Champigny, the sweet Coteaux de Saumur, and the sparkling Saumur Brut and Crémant de Loire.

-Each winery offers tours, tastings and some even have cafes and first-class dining to go along with their fabulous wines.
+Each winery offers tours, and tastings and some even have cafes and first-class dining to go along with their fabulous wines.

 Chateau of Saumur

-A World Heritage Site”, the Château de Saumur is located on the historic route of the Valley of the Kings, the Plantagenêts.
+A UNESCO World Heritage Site”, the Château de Saumur is located on the historic route of the Valley of the Kings, the Plantagenêts.
 It has been a prison and an ammunition depot and eventually when the city purchased the Chateau and installed a Museum of Decorative Arts within the building.

 Musée des Arts Décoratifs

 On the first floor, there’s a lavish assortment of decorative items from the 1300s to the 1700s.

 A lot of the space is reserved for ceramics, especially fine porcelain from the 17th and 18th centuries, but there are also wonderful tapestries and furniture in pristine condition.

 Truth be told the interior visit doesn’t tell much about the history of the Chateau and you would probably enjoy the area by the vineyard to have a picnic and enjoy the evening light and sound show.
 The views from the Chateau are awe-inspiring, and you can get some good Instagram shots of the fairytale castle.

 You can wander up to the Chateau from the Historic centre of Saumur Saint-Pierre Square.
 We found parking quite easily around the outskirts of the centre of the old town and enjoyed meandering around the square with its medieval buildings.